ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 #### Binary search

-No library puts their books randomly in shelves, because linear search is too slow.
+No library keeps books in random order, because linear search is too slow.
-Instead, books are sorted in the shelves, for example alphabetically by author name then by title.
+Instead, books are sorted in the shelves, for example alphabetically by author name and title.
-Most people can intuitively use this order to search the whole bookshelf by looking at only a small fraction of the books.
+Most people can intuitively use this order to search a bookshelf by looking at only a small fraction of the books.
 When browsing the books we implicitly make deductions like
 "there are no books between Orwell and Owen, so there are no books by Osborne" and "this book is by Plato, so all books by Homer must be earlier in the shelf".
-The formalised algorithm that operates on these deductions is called [binary search]{.term}, and it is a very common choice for a first algorithm to teach students, so you may have seen it before.
+The formalised algorithm that uses these deductions is called [binary search]{.term}.
+It is a very common choice for a first algorithm to teach students, so you may have seen it before.

-For the example of a book shelf alphabetically from left to right, binary search would be described as such:
+For the example of a book shelf sorted alphabetically from left to right, binary search would be described as such:

-- Start by comparing the middle book in the shelf to the one we are looking for.
+- Compare the middle book in the shelf to the one we are looking for.
     - if the middle book is the one we are looking for, our search is done!
-    - if we are searching for an alphabetically earlier book, search the left half of the shelf.
-    - otherwise search in right half.
+    - if we are searching for an alphabetically earlier book, search the left half of the shelf, otherwise search in the right half.
-- Repeat this procedure for the left or right half, comparing to middle book of that half, and so on.
+- Repeat this procedure for the left or right half, comparing to the middle book of that half, and so on.

 This procedure will end in one of two cases: We find the book we are looking for, or we end up searching an empty part of the bookshelf, and know that the book is not in the shelf.

 To make the description of this algorithm more precise, introduce the concept of a *search interval*.
-Initially our search interval is the entire bookshelf, and with each comparison we reduce the search interval to just the left or right half of the middle element.
+Initially our search interval is the entire bookshelf, and with each comparison we reduce the search interval to just the left or right side of the middle element.
-For instance we can go from the problem of searching among 51 books to the problem of searching 25 books, by a single comparison with the middle one of the 51 books and excluding either half from the search interval.
+For instance, we can go from the problem of searching among 51 books to the problem of searching 25 books, by a single comparison with the middle book, and excluding either half from the interval.
 This is further reduced to searching among 12 books with another comparison.
-At that point we need to decide what we mean by the middle of 12 books, but at most we should have to search among 6 books in the next step.
+We need to decide what we mean by the middle of 12 books, but we should have to search among at most 6 books in the next step.
 Ultimately we end up either finding the book we are looking for, or searching among 0 books, and in both cases we have the answer we were looking for.